-Dent County has reported a total of zero 1998.
-The county, located in south central Missouri, a good distance from the southeast corner of the state that has the potential for moderate damage should a significant earthquake occur.
+No earthquakes have been reported in Dent County since 1998.
+The county, located in south central Missouri, is a good distance from the southeast corner of the state where the New Madrid Fault resides.
+Should a significant earthquake occur, it would have the potential to cause moderate damage within the county.